elGreato/savvy/README.md

 ### Step 12 : Misc (Kevin / Ali)
 In this step some missing pages were added.
 - Created *contact us* us form.
 (Ali)
-- Created email account for a savvy admin.
+- Created an email account for a savvy admin.
 (Kevin)
 - Created a method in the EmailService class to send the *contact us* request to the savvy email address.
 (Kevin)
 - Added a license agreement.
 (Kevin)